Ben Sherwood

-Benjamin Berkley "Ben" Sherwood (born February 12, 1964) is an American writer, journalist, and producer who was formerly the President of Disney-ABC Television Group and ABC News.
+Benjamin Berkley "Ben" Sherwood (born February 12, 1964) is an American writer, journalist, and producer who was the president of Disney-ABC Television Group and ABC News.

 Early life and education

 Sherwood was born to a wealthy Jewish family in Los Angeles, California.
 His mother, Dorothy Lipsey Romonek, was a trustee of the California Institute of the Arts.
 His father, Richard E. Sherwood, was a partner in a Los Angeles law firm, and long time leader of the American Jewish Committee.

 In 1981, Sherwood graduated from Harvard-Westlake School), (at the time, known as Harvard School for Boys), an independent university preparatory school in Los Angeles, California.
 In 1986, he graduated Phi Beta Kappa from Harvard College with an AB degree.
 From 1986–89, Sherwood was a Rhodes Scholar at Magdalen College, Oxford, and he and his sister, Elizabeth Sherwood-Randall, were the first brother and sister pair of Rhodes scholars.
 While at Oxford University, Sherwood was a member of the Oxford University Men's Basketball team that placed second at the 1987 B.U.S.F.
 National Championships.